 I made my first bowl using rice as the base, the second with mashed sweet potato.
 I must say – without bias – the sweet potato bowl rose to the top.

 Each bowl was then filled with similar ingredients – all reminiscent of what you would find in a shawarma pita.
 Tomato, red onion, cucumber, roasted beets and sauerkraut.
 You really need that “pickled” flavor somewhere in there, so if you didn’t have time to pickle your own onions or beets, adding sauerkraut will kindly take care of that for you.

 If you are a Mediterranean/Middle Eastern/Isreali/Palestine/Arabic cuisine fan as I am (really hoping to not step on any toes here), I urge you to give this super simple, elegant and delicious bowl a try!
 Customize it as you wish.
-Just don’t forget the sauce!I've got your Shawarma cravings covered with this beautiful, healthy and customizable Shawarma… Click To Tweet
+Just don’t forget the sauce!I've got your Shawarma cravings covered with this beautiful, healthy and customizable Shawarma Bowl: Two Ways to enjoy!
+Click To Tweet